best-practice-and-impact/govcookiecutter/README.md

 cookiecutter https://github.com/ukgovdatascience/govcookiecutter.git --checkout SPECIFIC
 ```

-Then follow the prompts; if you are asked to re-download `govcookiecutter`, input
+Follow the prompts; if you are asked to re-download `govcookiecutter`, input `yes`.
-`yes`.
-Default responses are shown in the squared brackets; to use them, leave your
+Default responses are shown in the squared brackets; to use them, leave your response
-response blank, and press enter.
+blank, and press enter.

 Once you've answered all the prompts, your project will be created.
 Then: